bukhosi-eugene-mpande/IMY-Calculator/README.md

 ---

-#### **5. User Interface**
-5.1.
-The application should provide a **user-friendly interface** for inputting hexadecimal values.
-5.2.
-The application should display **clear labels** for input fields and operation buttons (e.g., "Add", "Subtract", "Multiply", "Divide").
-5.3.
-The application should display the **result prominently** after each calculation.

----

-#### **6. Performance**
-6.1.
-The application should perform calculations **instantaneously** for valid inputs.
-6.2.
-The application should handle invalid inputs and edge cases **without crashing**.

----

 ### **Categories Summary**
-1. **Core Functionality**: Basic arithmetic operations.
+1. **Arithmetic Functionality**: Basic arithmetic operations.
 2. **Input Handling**: Rules and validation for input values.
 3. **Output Handling**: Rules and formatting for output values.
 4. **Error Handling**: Handling invalid inputs and edge cases.
-5. **User Interface**: Design and usability of the application.
-6. **Performance**: Speed and reliability of the application.
-7. **Example Scenarios**: Demonstrations of valid and invalid use cases.

 ---

-With the core functional requirements completed we can start with the building of the application
+With the Calculator functional requirements completed we can start with the building of the application

 ## **Videos**